7 Best Sunflower Fields in Japan 2021

 Spring and summer is the best time to enjoy colourful flowers in Japan, and various kinds of flowers flourish colourfully and display amazing scenery.
 Sunflower is one of the most popular flowers, and there are numbers of sunflower fields across the country along with flower festivals held during the season, usually from July to August.
 If you are a flower lover and want to take stunning photos of gorgeous yellow sunflowers this summer, these sunflower fields are the perfect travel destinations for you.

-From Hokkaido to Tokyo, I have picked 7 most amazing sunflower fields in Japan 2019 summer.
+From Hokkaido to Tokyo, I have picked 7 most amazing sunflower fields in Japan in summer.
 So let’s check them out 🙂

 1. Hokuryu Sunflower Village, Hokkaido